CrossyChainsaw/Portfolio/README.md

 **Full-stack**: You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

+### Front-end
+The front-end has been mainly made by Me, Mike, Tim and David.
+We coded it in React-TypeScript.
+Me and David worked on the same repo, Tim had its own and Mike also had its own.
+We had different repositories since we used a microservice structure.

+### Back-end
+The application has multiple backends.
+Everyone in our project worked on the backends.
+The only language we used in our backend is Java.
+Me and David worked on the same backend.
+After a while when me and David got some processes working between the front-end and back-end we decided that I would mainly focus on the front-end and he would focus on the back-end, since it was pretty annoying to both work on both.
+But on the other hand, since we've setup everything together we both exactly knew how each others' application worked.

 # Research